 Auto loan refinancing isn’t always a good idea.
 Sometimes, it offers consumers a lower interest rate and lower monthly payments, but this is a matter that needs to be carefully considered before moving forward.
+Failure to repay the loan will expose you to several negative outcomes.
+From having your credit score adversely affect to being contacted by debt collection companies like Kinum, or even having your car repossessed.
+Considering. the positives and negatives involved with refinancing is vital before going ahead with your final decision.
 According to Lantern by SoFi, ”Refinancing your car loan can lower your interest rate and save you hundreds and even thousands of dollars over the term of your loan.”

 Consider the following before committing to refinancing a car loan: